-On the other hand, supplements such as glucosamine, omega-3 fatty acids, and probiotics have proven benefits and their use can be discussed with your veterinarian.
+On the other hand, mobility supplements such as glucosamine, omega-3 fatty acids, and probiotics have proven benefits and their use can be discussed with your veterinarian.

 These may especially be handy if your dog is given a raw food diet since this may be lacking in the extra joint or digestive support a German Shepherd needs.

 Brushing your German Shepherd’s teeth two or three times a week can reduce plaque, decay, and gingivitis.
 This may not seem as important as other aspects of your dog’s health, but good dental hygiene actually reduces the risk of heart disease in your dog.
 Including a dog mouthwash in their drinking water is an easy way to keep tartar under control and breath fresh.